adridelahoz/docker-rpi-arduino/README.md

 - `arduino-upload` - Considering that your arduino is mapped to /dev/ttyUSB0, it will upload your code to your board
 - `arduino-watch` - Considering that your arduino is mapped to /dev/ttyUSB0, it will monitor it's serial output and show in your console

+# History
+This project is designed for those who want to use arduino easily in our raspberry pi, in console.